public-key-cryptography/public-key-editor/README.md

 	Email server programs could also be upgraded so that POP mail clients could change the state of the messages on the server by using a POP mail command such as STAT m n where m is the message number and n is a state from 0 to 9.
-The LIST command returns an enumerated list of sizes but could also return the message state number after each message size such as 1 size 0 \n, 2 size 2
+The LIST command returns an enumerated list of sizes but it could also return the message state number after each message size such as 1 size 0 \n, 2 size 2
-	\n, 3 size 1 \n, ..., or  1 size timestamp msgstate \n, 2 size timestamp msgstate \n, 3 size time- stamp msgstate \n, etcetera.
+	\n, 3 size 1 \n, ..., or  1 size timestamp state \n, 2 size timestamp state \n, 3 size time- stamp state \n, etcetera.

 	This would be backward compatible with the POP mail protocol because it would only display a num- ber if a user changes the state of a message.
 Also the client could retrieve and delete messages